 COLLEGIATE NATIONAL TEAM

-The USA Baseball Collegiate National Team (CNT) is comprised of the top collegiate baseball players in the country.
-The team competes each summer in a schedule of exhibition games across the U.S. and overseas against the world's top baseball talent.
-As part of this schedule, the U.S. takes on the Japan Collegiate All-Stars nearly every summer, and squares off in international friendship series against the likes of Canada, Chinese Taipei, Cuba and the Netherlands.
+The USA Baseball Collegiate National Team is comprised of the top collegiate baseball players in the country.
+The team competes each summer in friendship series domestically and internationally against the world's top baseball talent.
+As part of this schedule, the U.S. and squares off in international friendship series against Chinese Taipei, Cuba and Japan.